-Moving cargo from one mode to the other has always been a challenge since the size of conveyances such as ships commonly exceeded the ability to load and unload them in a timely fashion.
+Moving cargo from one mode to the other has always been challenging since the size of conveyances, such as ships, commonly exceeded the ability to load and unload them quickly.
 Time spent at terminals such as ports and railyards was substantial.
-Various systems were used to handle breakbulk cargo throughout history, such as crates, barrels, and even amphorae (Antiquity).
-Still, hoisting loads was a labor-intensive activity, even when cranes were available.
+Historically, various systems were used to handle breakbulk cargo, such as crates, barrels, and even amphorae (Antiquity).
+Still, hoisting loads was labor-intensive, even when cranes were available.
 Loads larger than those handled by a crew of 3 to 4 people could not be conveniently used for the purpose of commercial transportation.

-It is not until the 20th century that true forms of intermodalism could be set.
-The emergence of intermodal transportation systems is the outcome of several phases applying key technologies, operational improvements, and regulatory changes.
+True forms of intermodalism could not be set until the 20th century.
+The emergence of intermodal transportation systems is the outcome of several phases of applying key technologies, operational improvements, and regulatory changes.

 - Inventing intermodalism.
-The first significant intermodal innovation were pallets handled by forklifts.
+The first significant intermodal innovation was pallets handled by forklifts.
 Even if the pallet is a simple device, it could not be invented until a mechanical device could lift and move it.
 Paradoxically, palletization benefited trucking more than rail since large truckloads could be effectively handled at any location, enabling truck transportation to gain market share.
-With the growth of trucking, trailer on flat car services (TOFC) was adopted in the 1950s, permitting a preliminary integration of rail and truck services.
+With the growth of trucking, trailer-on-flatcar services (TOFC) were adopted in the 1950s, permitting a preliminary integration of rail and truck services.

 Therefore, intermodal transportation has experienced an ongoing integration by technical means, but managerial and information technologies are playing an increasing role.
 An important aspect of the evolution of intermodalism is its path dependency.
-Once a technology has been selected, it locks further developments of the system in a specific dimension.
+Once a technology has been selected, it locks further system developments in a specific dimension.